Installation

 ## Quick-Reference Diagnostic Decision Tree

-| Symptom | First Tool to Call | What to Look For |
+| Symptom | First Tool | Then ALWAYS Call | What to Look For |

-| Flow shows as Failed | `get_live_flow_run_error` | `failedActions[-1]["actionName"]` = root cause |
+| Flow shows as Failed | `get_live_flow_run_error` | `get_live_flow_run_action_outputs` on the failing action | HTTP status + response body in `outputs` |

-| Expression crash | `get_live_flow_run_action_outputs` on prior action | null / wrong-type fields in output body |
+| Expression crash | โ | `get_live_flow_run_action_outputs` on prior action | null / wrong-type fields in output body |

-| Flow never starts | `get_live_flow` | check `properties.state` = "Started" |
+| Flow never starts | `get_live_flow` | โ | check `properties.state` = "Started" |

-| Action returns wrong data | `get_live_flow_run_action_outputs` | actual output body vs expected |
+| Action returns wrong data | `get_live_flow_run_action_outputs` | โ | actual output body vs expected |

-| Fix applied but still fails | `get_live_flow_runs` after resubmit | new run `status` field |
+| Fix applied but still fails | `get_live_flow_runs` after resubmit | โ | new run `status` field |

 ---